 Each team goes through six to 12 weeks of training to become certified and insured.
 Then, they get their assignments.
 Each team is matched with clients they are best-suited to help depending on their personalities and their skill sets.

-Professionals are finding that many people seem more willing to open up when they have a loving dog
+Professionals are finding that many people seem more willing to open up when they have a loving dog with them.

 Dominick Sacco, a professional psychologist and a school adjustment counselor at Monument Valley Middle School, said he's only been taking advantage of employing the canine therapy for the last year, but wishes he had been using it for 30 years.